michaelbukachi/ke-counties-wards/README.md

 #### Why?
 Needed this for a project at work.
 Couldn't find anything online.

-#### But it doesn't have...
-This was a simple project done a couple of hours.
+This was a simple project done in a couple of hours.
 The goal wasn't to make it feature rich.
 Pull requests are welcome though :smile:.

 #### Libraries used